Arthritis and Your Feet

 Prescription medication and exercise will often alleviate arthritis symptoms.
 Your doctor might also recommend therapeutic shoes, orthotic inserts and customized shoe soles.
 Comfortable, well-made footwear can make it easier to manage your arthritis and get that exercise your doctor advises.

-Dr. Comfort has shoes, inserts and more for men and women living with arthritis.
+We at All For Legs have shoes, inserts and more for men and women living with arthritis.

 • An open toe box alleviates pressure.
 Extra padding provides comfort and protection.